RohitJaiswal01/ML_Regression_Retail_Sales_Prediction_Project/README.md

 ![image](https://github.com/user-attachments/assets/4a3366de-7232-47b7-ac69-038f0df44632)

 📊 Rossmann operates over 3,000 drug stores in 7 European countries.
 Store sales are influenced by many factors, including promotions, competition, school and state holidays, seasonality, and locality.
-You are provided with historical sales data for 1,115 Rossmann stores.
+You are provided with historical sales data for 1,115 Rossmann stores having 1017209 rows and 9 columns.
 The task is to forecast the "Sales" column for the test set.

 # **Dataset Link**
 https://drive.google.com/drive/folders/1-pr4tUFBuCMsBjJSX6SbI2RAPsUvNsn0?usp=sharing